MathyPython/CyberSecurity-Journal/THMRooms/Day1/SSRF.md

 can lead to data leaks, internal network scanning, and further exploits.

 Practical Application:
-By engaging in hands-on practice through TryHackMe, I gained a better understanding of the theoretical concepts and their practical applications.
+By engaging in hands-on practice through TryHackMe, I gained a better understanding of the concepts and their practical applications.
-This kind of interactive learning is invaluable for reinforcing security principles and preparing for real-world scenarios.